firedancer-io/firedancer/README.md

     * - nice -20
     * - rtprio unlimited
     ```
-  (The user might only opt to be more restrictiv if desired, e.g.,
+  (The user might only opt to be more restrictiv if desired, e.g. only
-  only allow Firedancer users to do this.)
-Recommend logging out and
+  allow Firedancer users to do this.)
+Recommend logging out and then
-  then logging back in again after making these changes.  `ulimit -a`
+  logging back in again after making these changes.  `ulimit -a` can be
-  can be used to tell if the new user limits have taken effect.
-E.g.:
+  used to tell if the new user limits have taken effect.
+E.g., as a
-  as a regular user, the following would indicate that the changes are
+  regular user, the following would indicate that the changes are in
-  in effect:
+  effect:
     ```
     $ ulimit -a
     ... snip ...